antazoey/eth-mev-models/README.md

 # eth-mev-models

-Pydantic models related to the Ethereum MEV RPC namespace
+Pydantic models related to the Ethereum MEV RPC namespace.